 The Conservatives are enduring a crisis of identity and purpose.
 Not for the first time, the work of the great 18th-century philosopher, Edmund Burke, is seen as offering a path to the party’s reinvention.

-While this new biography of Montaigne might include debatable interpretations of his Essays, it is an essential study of the writer's life.
+While Montaigne: A Life by Philippe Desan review Montaigne might include debatable interpretations of his Essays, it is an essential study of the writer's life.

 A compelling narrative on the machinations of a Borgia pope and his offspring, with the added spice of Machiavelli’s cool observations.